kaziahmed91/kata-bank-ocr/README.md

 #### User Story 2: calculate checksum

 * Write a method that does the math to calculate the checksum.
-* Add to the class a data property with array of true/false values to store checksum success/fail
+* Add to the possibleAccountNumber record a boolean to store success/fail of checksum

 #### User Story 3: report for the boss